Joey7500/VIsual-Anomaly-Detecction-Using-Unsupervised-Learning-Thesis/README.md

 # You can check out both models in separate folders.
-There are architectures and some other important files
+Filea common for those models are in common file